Exposing Our Enemy

-About this enemy: Resilient?
+Is this enemy resilient?
 Yes.
 Cunning?
 Certainly.
 Defeated?
 Yes.
 Powerful, wise and able?
-Only when we relent.
-You see, our enemy isn’t some authority-wielding foe that defeats us at every turn out of some innate wisdom, but what the enemy of the living God and of our soul does have is strategy.
+Only when we cave in.
+You see, our enemy isn’t some authority-wielding foe that defeats us at every turn out of some supernatural wisdom.
+Only God is all-knowing and all-powerful.

 And when we allow our flesh to rule the decisions we make, then we’ve already invited further battles: “When we sin we unwittingly open ourselves to demonic influence…”